-As of December 31, 2021, our secondary source of liquidity was cash and cash equivalents of \$324.8 million.
-Our cash accounts are maintained with high-quality financial institutions with no significant concentration in any one institution.
+As of December 31, 2022, our secondary source of liquidity was cash and cash equivalents of \$85.2 million.
+Our cash accounts are maintained with high-quality financial institutions.

-The Company also maintains a revolving credit facility with a syndicate of financial institutions as a source of liquidity.
+The Company also maintains a revolving credit facility (the Senior Secured Credit Facility) with a syndicate of financial institutions as a source of liquidity.
 The revolving credit facility provides for borrowings of \$410.0 million and has a maturity date of October 7, 2024.
 From time to time, we draw down on the revolver, and, in accordance with the terms of the credit agreement, any proceeds drawn on the revolving credit facility may be used for general corporate purposes.
+As of December 31, 2022, the Company had borrowed \$100.0 million of the \$410.0 million of available capacity.
+In addition to the Senior Secured Credit Facility, our subsidiaries had approximately \$63.7 million of available borrowing capacity under lines of credit and short-term borrowing arrangements as of December 31, 2022.